What to Look for Inside Great Paxton Church

 A fine wooden carving known as a reredos at the chancel altar, paid for by Hamer Towgood in 1899 in memory of his three sisters.
 Some of the Towgood family lived at Paxton Hill House having made their money from the Little Paxton paper mill in the 1800's.
 The Towgoods were great benefactors to Great Paxton and the church, several are buried in the church yard.

-The pews in the nave, while parts of these in more vulnerable positions have been replaced due to damage and particularly the effects of damp and decay, most of the wooden seats date back to the 1400's, that's about 600 years of seating the residents of Great Paxton, as uncomfortably now as in the 1400's.
+The pews in the nave, while parts of these in more vulnerable positions have been replaced due to damage and particularly the effects of damp and decay, most of the wooden seats date back to the 1400's, that's about 600 years of uncomfortably seating the residents of Great Paxton, a true historic experience.